UN authorizes a second malaria vaccine. Experts warn it's not enough to stop the disease spreading

 “As a malaria researcher, I used to dream of the day we would have a safe and effective vaccine against malaria.
 Now we have two,” Tedros said.

 Oxford University developed the new three-dose vaccine with help from the Serum Institute of India.
 Research suggests it is more than 75% effective and that protection is maintained for at least another year with a booster.
-Tedros said the shot would cost about $2 to $4 and could be available in some countries next year.
+Tedros said the shot would cost about $2 to $4 and could be available in some countries next year if funders agree to buy it.

 Earlier this year, regulatory authorities in Ghana and Burkina Faso approved the vaccine.